 8. When the pork looks done, meaning you are happy with how the skin is looking, you can remove it from the oven.
-Let the pork belly rest for 10 minutes at least before you cut it.
+Let the pork belly rest for 10-20 minutes at least before you cut it.
 As for cutting, the easiest way is to use a chef’s knife and cut the crispy pork belly from its side.
 If you try to cut straight down on the skin, you will slide the skin off the meat.
-This is not Chinese pork belly, so the skin is more like brittle glass than bubbly and airy.

 Should You Poke Holes In The Skin?

 Many people suggest poking holes in the skin, with either a special tool, or just using toothpicks or needles.
-This is the Cantonese way of doing it, and you end up with a more bubbly airy crispy pork belly.
-I personally like the cracked glass kind of mouthfeel so I don’t poke holes in the skin, following a more European tradition.
+This is the common Cantonese way of doing it, and you end up with a more bubbly airy crispy pork belly.
+I personally like the cracked glass kind of mouthfeel so I don’t poke holes in the skin, but it is definitely an option if you want!

 If you do want to poke holes in the skin, you just need to make sure to only poke through the skin.
 You do not want to poke so low you go through the fat layer.
 This is because the pork skin will get too wet during the baking time and wont crisp up correctly.

 Some people like using a salt crust to help crisp up the skin as well.
 Salt of course will help remove moisture which is what we are always trying to get rid of when making crispy pork belly.